Introduction To Bankruptcy Credit Recovery!

 Learning to live without needing credit is the goal.
 Your only need for credit should be as part of your program to rebuild to buy a car and/or a house at a reasonable interest rate.

 Avoid credit repair scams.
 Don’t pay a lot of money to somebody promising to rebuild your credit in a short amount of time.
 It can’t and won’t happen.
-It will take time to repair your credit, but you’ll likely have a score above 700 before the bankruptcy falls off your report.
+It will take time to repair your credit after bankruptcy, but you’ll likely have a score above 700 before the bankruptcy falls off your report.

 Don’t make the same mistakes twice.
 Review the events that caused your credit to fall to subprime levels in the first place.
 Take ownership for your mistakes but rather than beating yourself up over it, learn from it and start over.
 It’s not about how hard you fall, but how quickly you get back up.
 Remember is you are at the beginning of deciding whether to file bankruptcy, find an attorney that believes recovery is the goal.
 You will rebuild credit a lot quicker.